M-thias/DygmaDefy/README.md

 ### Layer 1 - Base
 I find that not having a Caps Lock indicator in combination with the new layout is giving me a bit of trouble and since I am not using Caps Lock, it's off the layout.

+I also found that I miss having dedicated Ctrl and Alt keys, so I am going to try ditching the dual function Enter keys and the LT1 that came configured as Superkey.

 ![Layer 1](Layer01-current.png)